Effective minimal model and unconventional spin-singlet pairing in Kagome superconductor CsV3Sb5

 On the other hand, the details of the superconductive nature in AV$_3$Sb$_5$ are not clear.
 A very recent study\cite{PhysRevLett-127-177001} suggested that the superconducting electrons in CsV$_3$Sb$_5$ are f-wave triplet pairing: {\it i.e.} the superconductive Cooper pairs are spatial f-wave, and spin parallel or triplet.
-On a contrast, in similar sixfold-symmetric superconductor Na$_x$CoO$_2$.yH$_2$O, an earlier theoretical investigation suggested to be f-wave pairing symmetry \cite{naturephysics-91-1}, however, the experiments supported that the pairing symmetry of superconducting cobaltates is singlet d-wave \cite{MATANO-2007-687}.
+Such a prediction was inconsistent with the temperature-dependence Knight shift experiment\cite{ChaoMu-77402}.
+One also finds that in similar sixfold-symmetric superconductor Na$_x$CoO$_2$.yH$_2$O, an earlier theoretical investigation suggested to be f-wave pairing symmetry \cite{naturephysics-91-1}, however, the experiments supported that the pairing symmetry of superconducting cobaltates is singlet d-wave \cite{MATANO-2007-687}.
 This arises the puzzle whether the Cooper pairs with high angular momentum could stably exist in AV$_3$Sb$_5$.
-In this Letter, based on our calculated band structures for CsV$_3$Sb$_5$ in the pristine phase, we fit an effective low-energy 6-band model; utilizing the random phase approximation (RPA) on the effective minimal model, we show that the superconducting pairing strengths increase with the increase of Coulomb correlation, and the superconductive pairing symmetry is singlet d$_{xy}$-wave.
+In this Letter, based on our calculated band structures for CsV$_3$Sb$_5$ in the pristine phase, we fit an effective low-energy 6-band model; utilizing the random phase approximation (RPA) on the effective minimal model, we show that the superconducting pairing strengths increase with the increase of Coulomb correlation, and the superconductive pairing symmetry is singlet d$_{xy}$-wave-like.
 The present theoretical results favor our understand on the unconventional superconductivity in Kagome compounds AV$_3$Sb$_5$. \\

 {\it Effective minimal model Hamiltonian}: To investigate the many body effects and superconductivity in AV$_{3}$Sb$_{5}$, one should first construct an effective low-energy model.
 To this end, we start to perform the first-principles electronic structures calculations to obtain the band structures of CsV$_{3}$Sb$_{5}$.
 The details of the method and the calculations are given in the {\it Supplementary Materials}.
-Fig.\ref{Fig.1}(a) shows the crystal structure of the layered CsV$_{3}$Sb$_{5}$.
+Fig. \ref{Fig.1}(a) shows the crystal structure of the layered CsV$_{3}$Sb$_{5}$.
 Recent resistivity measurement on CsV$_{3}$Sb$_{5}$ \cite{PhysRevLett-125-247002} showed remarkable anisotropy of the $ab$-plane to the $c$-axis, indicating that the interlayer V-V hybridization is rather small.
-Throughout this paper we confine our study on the V-Sb Kagome plane, as seen in Fig.\ref{Fig.1}(b). \\
+Throughout this paper we confine our study on the V-Sb Kagome plane, as seen in Fig. \ref{Fig.1}(b). \\